Backendless/ui-builder-library/components/bl-audio-player-component/README.md

 ### Styles and Settings

 <dl>
-<dt>Multiple Audio Player</dt>
-<dd>Checkbox for determining whether Audio Player should play multiple tracks from Audio Data Logic or just one from Audio Url.
-If the handler returns 'true' Audio Player will play tracks from Audio Data Logic.
-Unchecked by default.</dd>
 <dt>Player Visibility</dt>
 <dd>Checkbox for determining whether the Audio Player is visible to the user or not.
 Checked by default.</dd>
 <dt>Track Navigation Visibility</dt>